 Orchard Alliance has been serving churches and ministries for the past 60 years, helping them receive both monetary and non-cash gifts.
 We provide a way for your supporters to give beyond the offering plate through options such as charitable gift annuities, donor advised funds, charitable trusts, and much more.
 Once your donors learn of the many other giving options available, your current and future gifts can substantially increase in volume and size.
 Donors realize the tax benefits and joy of non-cash giving, and ministries reap the benefits.

 We’ve seen several scenarios over the years that are all too familiar.
 One ministry called us because a donor had land to donate and didn’t know where to start.
-Another ministry had someone interested in selling a business and wanted to give a portion of the proceeds to the Lord’s work, but the ministry didn’t have the resources to process this type of gift.
+Another ministry had someone interested in selling a business and wanted to give a portion of the business instead of proceeds.

 These scenarios are very common, and often ministries don’t have a program in place to accept gifts like these.
 In some cases, donors don’t even know these gifts are possible and end up paying unnecessary taxes on their non-cash assets that could have supported ministry.